ionic-team/capacitor-site/pages/docs/v3/plugins/web.md

 }
 ```

-The `MyPlugin` interface defines the method signatures of your plugin.
-In TypeScript, we can ensure the web implementation (the `MyPluginWeb` class) correctly implements the interface.
+The `EchoPlugin` interface defines the method signatures of your plugin.
+In TypeScript, we can ensure the web implementation (the `EchoPluginWeb` class) correctly implements the interface.

 ## Permissions